OUR HISTORY

 THREE RIVERS CBDS and DAY HABILITATION

-Joyce Cormier, Manager
+Joyce Cormier, Program Manager

-Heather Emerson, Case Manager, CBDS and Day Habilitation
+Heather Emerson, Case Manager, CBDS/Day Habilitation

 WESTOVER MAINTENANCE SYSTEMS

-Joe Hudyka, Manager
+Joe Hudyka, Program Manager

-Nicole Phaneuf-Hunt, Case / Contract Manager
+Nicole Phaneuf-Hunt, Assistant Manager

 Accreditation